tinkercademy-bootcamp/chat-project-Aryakrish05/exercise-5/README.md

   to another?**
     - We may use the command `diff -ru exercise-x/src/ exercise-y/src/` to compare code directories of exercises x and y after being in the directory of the repository, this is assuming that the changes to both exercises are comitted in the same branch of the repository
     **what if they are in diff repositories ?
 How to use git for this ?**
+    - If the file structure is itself different, this won't really be very helpful as the file structure differences will only be shown for these files.
 ## Using Classes

 - Here is one way to separate out the code into multiple files